 Immunisation records may be accessed through your MyGov account.
 Council has an immunisation program for infants, children and adults, including secondary school children through our school immunisation program.
 All eligible children can receive vaccinations on the Australian Standard Vaccination Schedule free of charge through our immunisation sessions.
+For more information, see our Immunisation brochure 2024.

-Council is committed to providing a professional immunisation service in a comfortable, safe and friendly environment.
+We are committed to providing a professional immunisation service in a comfortable, safe and friendly environment.

 All children from 6 months to 5 years of age will be offered free influenza vaccination when presenting for regular scheduled vaccinations.